Department : Counseling and Psychological Services

 Interview process description:

-Interviews are conducted by video conferencing (Zoom).
-Applicants will be notified of their interview status on or before 12/10/2022.
-Interviews will be conducted begining December 14, 2022.
-In early January, we offer an optional Open House.
-This allows the opportunity for intern applicants who are interested in seeing our site to visit and meet our staff.
-The Open House is optional, as we know there are financial and other barriers for many applicants.
+Interviews are conducted by video conference (Zoom).
+Applicants will be notified of their interview status on or before December 8, 2023.
+Interviews will be conducted beginning December 13, 2023.
+In early January, we offer an optional virtual Open House and an optional in-person Visit Day.
+This allows opportunities for interested intern applicants to learn about and/or see our site to visit and meet our staff.
+Both the Open House and Visit Day are optional, as we know there are financial and other barriers for many applicants.

 How to obtain application info: Visit Website